Edith Hall: Classics and society

 Hall's research has incorporated later cultural history, especially the social role played by the presence of ancient Greece and Rome.
 Her books in this area include The Return of Ulysses: a Cultural History of Homer's Odyssey (2008), noted by The New York Times for its scholarship and accessibility.
 This was followed by two collections of essays on ancient slavery and one on the uses and abuses of Greek and Roman texts and ideas in the relationship between India and Britain 1757–2007.

 Hall is the principal investigator for The People's History of Classics, a project which presents and amplifies the voices of British working-class women and men who engaged with ancient Greek and Roman culture between 1789 and 1917.
 This developed from a research project based at King's College, London, called Classics and Class in Britain 1789-1917.
 Hall delivered the J P Barron Memorial Lecture at the Institute of Classical Studies in 2017 on Classicist Foremothers and Why They Matter.
 She advocates the teaching of classics, including classical civilisation as well as languages, in British state schools.

 Television and radio work

 Known for her humorous style of lecturing, Hall has made television and radio appearances, as well as acting as consultant for professional theatre productions by the National Theatre, Shakespeare's Globe, the Royal Shakespeare Company, Live Theatre in Newcastle, and Theatercombinat in Germany.
 In February 2014 she appeared on BBC2 Newsnight and recited a newly-discovered poem of Sappho in ancient Greek.

 Personal life

-Hall has been married and divorced, and has two daughters.
+Hall has been married and divorced, and has two daughters with her second husband, Richard Poynder.
 She has had family members die by suicide, and has written about this in Facing down the Furies: Suicide, the Ancient Greeks, and Me (2024).
 Rowan Williams, writing in the New Statesman, called it a "remarkable, brave and compassionate book".